synthetai/ComfyUI-ToolBox/README.md

 **Node Parameters:**
 - Required Parameters:
   - `api_key`: OpenAI API key
+  - `inputcount`: Number of image inputs to display (1-4)
-  - `image`: Input image(s) to be edited (as ComfyUI IMAGE type).
-For GPT-Image-1, you can connect up to 4 images; for DALL-E-2, only the first image will be used
+  - `image_1`: Primary input image to be edited (as ComfyUI IMAGE type)
   - `prompt`: Text description of the desired modifications (max length: 32000 chars for GPT-Image-1, 1000 chars for DALL-E-2)

 - Optional Parameters:
+  - `image_2`, `image_3`, `image_4`: Additional input images (shown based on inputcount value)
   - `mask`: Optional mask to specify which areas to edit (transparent areas in the mask indicate regions to modify)
   - `model`: Model to use, one of "gpt-image-1" or "dall-e-2" (default: "gpt-image-1")
   - `n`: Number of images to generate, range 1-10
-  - `size`: Image dimensions (default: "1024x1024")
+  - `size`: Image dimensions with model-specific options:
+    - GPT-Image-1: "auto", "1024x1024", "1536x1024" (landscape), "1024x1536" (portrait)
+    - DALL-E-2: "256x256", "512x512", "1024x1024"
   - `quality`: Image quality, options vary by model (default: "auto")
   - `response_format`: Return format, one of "url" or "b64_json" (default: "b64_json")
   - `user`: User identifier for tracking and monitoring

+**Usage:**
+1. Set the desired number of input images using the `inputcount` parameter
+2. Click "Update inputs" to update the node interface
+3. Connect your images to the displayed image inputs
+4. When using DALL-E-2 model, only the first image will be used regardless of inputcount value

 **Output:**
 - `image`: The edited image(s), returned as an image object in ComfyUI